iantfleming/CV/README.md

 ## Hobbies

 - **Piano:** I enjoy learning new pieces of music as well as improving my jazz improvisation skills.
 - **Compostion** I have composed music for several pieces of award winning comedy theatre.
-I enjoy composing and producing in several styles, including classical, jazz, pop, musical theatre and more.
+I enjoy composing and producing in an array of styles, including classical, jazz, pop, musical theatre and more.
+- **Animation** I have recently discovered an interest in 2d animation and have very quickly learned animation techniques and software, which I use to create videos for my music as well as telling short stories.

 Playing piano, composing and producing music, creating 2d animations, playing football.